scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure-1.md

 ### Requirements

 * You must create a virtual network with a subnet for bastion.
-* You must create 2 subnets with the prefix of at least `/22` for AKS, one subnet must be created with the name `k8s_ingress` to create an envoy load balancer.
+* You must create 2 subnets for AKS, one subnet must be created with the name `k8s_ingress` to create an envoy load balancer.

 ### Recommendations

 * You should create a bastion server to manage the Kubernetes cluster for production.
+* You should create subnets for AKS on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/aks/configure-azure-cni)

 ### Steps

+* Create a Resource group on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal#create-resource-groups).
 * Create an Azure virtual network on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/quick-create-portal) with the above requirements and recommendations.
+* Create subnets on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-manage-subnet).
 * Create a bastion server on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal).

 ## Step 2.
 Set up a database